NatLibFi/NDL-VuFind2-Vagrant/README.md

   More speed can also be gained by enabling <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a>:
   - Set <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/master/VagrantConf.rb.sample#L31">EnableNFS</a> to _true_.
   - Mac users, with NFS enabled Vagrant needs to modify _/etc/exports_ and admin password will be asked at every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
 See <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for more information.
     Using VB v6.1.x, NFS will most likely be difficult to get working correctly.
 See <a href="https://github.com/hashicorp/vagrant/blob/80e94b5e4ed93a880130b815329fcbce57e4cfed/website/pages/docs/synced-folders/nfs.mdx#troubleshooting-nfs-issues">here</a> and <a href="https://github.com/hashicorp/vagrant/issues/11555">here</a> for NFS troubleshooting.
-If NFS is absolutely needed and v7.x.x is not an option else works, use the latest VB <a href="https://www.virtualbox.org/wiki/Download_Old_Builds_6_0">v6.0.x</a>.
+If NFS is absolutely needed and v7.x.x is not an option and nothing else works, use the latest VB <a href="https://www.virtualbox.org/wiki/Download_Old_Builds_6_0">v6.0.x</a>.
   - Linux users, NFS must be used with libvirt provider.
 To avoid being asked for credentials at every `vagrant up` & `vagrant destroy` either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
 Please see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for details.
   - Windows users may want to try [Vagrant WinNFSd](https://github.com/winnfsd/vagrant-winnfsd) as by default NFS synced folders are ignored by Vagrant - yet again, this is untested!
 - On macOS, VirtualBox v6.1.x is known also to have some permission issues on occasion.
 Make sure you have given full disk access to Terminal in _System Prefences > Security & Privacy > Privacy_ (also check for relevant programs if using e.g. iTerm2 or integrated terminal in VSCode etc.).